-Stand-In Processing (STIP)
+Stand In Processing (STIP)

 The card network (Visa and Mastercard) may perform approve or decline a transaction authorisation request on behalf of the card issuer.
 Depending on your GPS mode, GPS may also provide STIP on your behalf, where your systems are unavailable.
-For more information, see the External Host Interface Guide.